Ayodhya case: Hearing concludes in SC, orders reseved

 Ayodhya Case: Drama in SC as senior counsel tears papers, CJI threatens to walk out

 Dhavan then asked the bench as to what he should do with it, to which the bench said that he can shred it into pieces.
 Dhavan then tore the pictorial map, provided by the counsel for All India Hindu Mahasabha, in the courtroom.

 During the arguments, Singh referred to various aspects of the Allahabad High Court judgement and said there has been long faith and belief on the part of Hindus with regard to the scared nature of the birthplace of Lord Ram.

 Dhavan had also objected to Singh's attempt to refer to a book on Ayodhya, written by former IPS officer Kishore Kunal, saying such attempts should be disallowed.
 The bench had then asked Singh to proceed with the hearing saying, "Dhavan, we have taken note of your objection."

-The CJI earlier said the apex court would conclude the hearing -- which went on for over two months -- by 5 PM on Wednesday.
+The CJI earlier said the apex court that it would conclude the hearing -- which went on for over two months -- by 5 PM on Wednesday.
 "We have already asked all the intervenors to apportion the time accordingly," he said.